@lewpuls on twitter

 I am a contributor to Hobby Games: The 100 Best, an anthology book that came out at GenCon this year.
 Press release.
 Britannia is one of the "100 Best", I'm glad to say.
 I wrote about Stalingrad.
 Update: this book won the "Origins Award" in its category, as well as an "Ennie" award.

-The initial print run of Britannia sold out in 2007.
+The 2006 print run of Britannia sold out in 2007.
 It was reprinted in November 2008.
 International editions (German, French, Spanish, Hungarian [sic]) were printed at the same time.
+That run ended in June 2012.

 I have developed a 6 turn version of Britannia, using the current set, that actually works, and takes me about two hours to play (first time play by others takes a lot longer, of course).
 This is being tested; I intend to distribute it as widely as possible to help those who dislike the 4-5 hour playing time of full Britannia.